labnol/apps-script-starter/README.md

 npm install
 ```

-**2.** Log in to Google clasp and authorize with your Google account.
+**2.** Log in to Google clasp and authorize using your Google account.

 ```
 npx clasp login